SvenGroot/Ookii.VmSockets/README.md

 Ookii.VmSockets is a library that provides support for Hyper-V sockets (hvsocket) and Linux VSock sockets for .Net applications.
 Both are used to communicate between the host and a guest virtual machine, on Windows Hyper-V and on Linux respectively.
-A Linux guest, including the Windows Subsystem for Linux (WSL) using VSock can also communicate with a Windows host using Hyper-V sockets.
+It's also possible for a Linux guest, including the Windows Subsystem for Linux (WSL), using VSock to communicate with a Windows host using Hyper-V sockets.

 To get started, keep reading or check out the [samples](src/Samples).

 ## Hyper-V sockets

 Hyper-V sockets are sockets using the `AF_HYPERV` address family.
-They provide a method for a Windows host to communicate with a guest VM using regular socket APIs.
-Hvsockets are supported on Windows 10 and later.
+They provide a method for a Windows host to communicate with a guest VM, running Windows or Linux, using regular socket APIs.
+Hyper-V sockets are supported on Windows 10 and later.

+Ookii.VmSockets provides the [`HvSocketEndPoint`][] class, which can be used with the .Net [`Socket`][] class to communicate with a VM, or in a guest to communicate with the host.

+To create a Hyper-V endpoint, you need the ID of a VM to connect to or listen for connections from, or you can use a predefined ID such as [`VmId.Parent`][] and [`VmId.Wildcard`][].
+You also need a service ID, which can be any arbitrary GUID which identifies the connection.

-Ookii.VmSockets provides the [`HvSocketEndPoint`][] class, which allows you to listen or connect using Hyper-V sockets with the .Net [`Socket`][] class.
-Hvsocket endpoints are identified using a VM ID and a service ID.
-Additionally, the [`HvSocket`][] class provides a number of helper methods to create a socket or set socket options, as well as constants for well-known VM IDs such as [`HvSocket.Parent`][] and [`HvSocket.Wildcard`][].
+Additionally, the [`HvSocket`][] class provides a number of helper methods to create a socket or set socket options.

-For example, the following creates a server socket that listens for connections from any source, where `ServiceId` is a GUID that represents your service:
+The following example creates a socket that listens for connections from any source, where `ServiceId` is a GUID that represents your service:

 ```csharp
 using var server = HvSocket.Create(SocketType.Stream);